psychoph/psychoph.github.io/_posts/2019/2019-01-01-waterdeep-fantasy-ground-module-release-notes.markdown

 pageclass: dmsg
 ---
 ![Waterdeep Fantasy Grounds Module]({{site.url}}/media/dmsg/waterdeepfglogo.png){: .img-responsive  .center-block }
+##2019-8-11
+* Added a smaller version of the campaign map that is 50% of the file size to make it easier to send to players.
+These are found in the Waterdeep: City Maps image group.
+* Added 8 new campaign maps that break the campaign map up into each ward in Waterdeep.
+These are also smaller files and should be quicker to send and render for your players.
+These are found in the Waterdeep: City Maps image group.

 ## 2019-7-4
 * Added Dragon's Head tavern battle map for all three floors
 * Added high end shop battlemap